ritik777/Boatify/README.md

 ---uses a loop that goes to every image on every page.
 Script scraps details all around the image tab and dumps details to the excel file.

----Since at a time only 30 pages can be traversed by the loop, I runned the script again and again till enough data is obtained for analysis.
+---Since at a time only 30 pages can be traversed by the loop, I ran the script multiple times till enough data is obtained for analysis.

 Ingested the data in R for Analysis